pdl30/pynoncode/README.md

 ##Annotation
 - Inlcuded in this package are a mouse and human GTF.
 For more information, see [here](https://github.com/pdl30/pynoncode/tree/master/pynoncode/data)
-- However if you wish to use your own annotation, please note the chromosome names and use the options to convert it to UCSC notation if required.
+- However if you wish to use your own annotation, please make sure it is in GTF format.
+For more information see [here](http://www.ensembl.org/info/website/upload/gff.html).
+- Also please note the chromosome names in your GTF file and use the options to convert it to UCSC notation if required.